 2) This recipe only calls for one rise, making it much quicker than most bun recipes.
 It is very important however, that you allow the dough to rise in a warm environment.
 Our new kitchen is very warm so this is never an issue, but our old kitchen was super drafty and a nightmare for rising yeast-based doughs.
 I suggest allowing the dough to rise anywhere it’s warm and draft-free… even if that means moving them out of the kitchen and in to a warmer room of the house.

-3) When spreading your filling, be sure to leave a 1″ boarder around the edges of the dough.
-I know it can be tempting to spread it everywhere, but leaving the boarder clean helps make the rolling process much easier, not to mention much cleaner. #Trustmeonthisone
+3) When spreading your filling, be sure to leave a 1″ border around the edges of the dough.
+I know it can be tempting to spread it everywhere, but leaving the border clean helps make the rolling process much easier, not to mention much cleaner. #Trustmeonthisone

 4) If it’s impossible to find fresh strawberries in your area, I believe frozen would work just fine for the filling.